ThFransen84/OIfst/README.md

 2. invokes foma script files (which in turn contain rules) to create binary .fst files.

 The directory 'fst' contains saved binary files; running 'shell_script' is only necessary after (typically) updating the stem lists to update the fst files, of which there are two:
-1. oiv.fst: Old Irish verbs
+1. `oiv.fst`: Old Irish verbs
-2. oiAll.fst: additional frequent words.
+2. `oiAll.fst`: additional frequent words.

 The development of an Old Irish FST was part of my Ph.D. thesis, for which see http://www.tara.tcd.ie/handle/2262/89498.
 Chapter 4 (pp. 55–104) describes the implementation in great detail.
 A list of errata for the thesis in general can be found under 'projects' in this repository (https://github.com/ThFransen84/OIfst/projects/1).